 Birmingham road safety strategy

-A Road Safety Strategy for Birmingham has been developed.
-It sets out an action plan to reduce the number and severity of road traffic accidents, with a focus on the most vulnerable road users in the city.
+A Road Safety Strategy for Birmingham was developed in 2016.
+It sets out an action plan to reduce the number and severity of road traffic collisions, with a focus on the most vulnerable road users in the city.

-The strategy is a partnership project and the action plan will be delivered by the Birmingham Road Safety Partnership, which includes key partners, West Midlands Police, West Midlands Fire Service, community organisations, and third sector organisations such as RoSPA.
-The action plan sets out plans for:
+The strategy is being delivered jointly with the West Midlands Road Safety Partnership, which includes the West Midlands Police, the West Midlands Fire Service, community organisations and third sector organisations.

 The council is currently working on refreshing the Road Safety Strategy to reflect the recently adopted Birmingham Transport Plan.